MPParsley/home-assistant.io/source/_integrations/reolink.markdown

     required: false
     type: string
 Username:
-    description: "Username to login to the Reolink device itself.
+    description: "Username to log in to the Reolink device itself.
 Not the Reolink cloud account."
     required: true
     type: string
 Password:
-    description: "Password to login to the Reolink device itself.
+    description: "Password to log in to the Reolink device itself.
 Not the Reolink cloud account."
     required: true
     type: string
 {% endconfiguration_basic %}